jim-schwoebel/pylicense/README.md

           to modify such portions of the software, or to reverse engineer or decompile them, except and only to the extent authorized by applicable law.
-       3. That the copyright holders (audEERING) are granted back, without any restrictions or limitations, a non-exclusive, perpetual, irrevocable, royalty-free, assignable and sub-licensable license, to reproduce, publicly perform or display, install, use, modify, post,
+       3. That the copyright holders (NeuroLex) are granted back, without any restrictions or limitations, a non-exclusive, perpetual, irrevocable, royalty-free, assignable and sub-licensable license, to reproduce, publicly perform or display, install, use, modify, post,